chenkaisun/response_forecasting/README.md

-# Response Forecasting for New Media
+# Response Forecasting for News Media

 The repository for [Measuring the Effect of Influential Messages on Varying Personas](https://arxiv.org/pdf/2305.16470.pdf) (ACL 2023).